-There are a variety of options available for UNMC employees and students who have been displaced.
-If you are in need of housing, contact Aileen Warren at firstname.lastname@example.org, and she can direct you to options.
+There are a variety of options available for UNMC employees and students who have been displaced by a disaster.
+If you are in need of housing, contact Aileen Warren at email@example.com, and she can direct you to options.
 UNMC also has corporate rates for many Omaha area hotels and motels and some in other Nebraska cities.
-View a current list of Red Cross shelters from the Nebraska Emergency Management Agency.
+View resources and find shelters available from the American Red Cross for Nebraska and Southwest Iowa.

 If you're experiencing feelings of concern or distress, confidential services for employees and their family members are offered through UNMC's Employee Assistance Program, which works with Arbor Family Counseling.
 Appointments can be made by calling a live-answered local (402-330-0960) or toll-free number (1-800-922-7379) or by visiting the Arbor Family Counseling website.
 HIPAA-compliant WebEx sessions also can be scheduled via phone or the website.
 Arbor Family Counseling has locations in Lincoln, Kearney, Scottsbluff and Norfolk.